stteff/An-Open-Educational-RPi-Robot/README.md

       You will need:

-         a. a valid static IP address (at the example below, *192.168.2.200*)
+      - a valid static IP address (at the example below, *192.168.2.200*)

-         b. the router's and domain_name_servers' IP addresses (usually same IP for both, at the example below *192.168.2.1*)
+      - the router's and domain_name_servers' IP addresses (usually same IP for both, at the example below *192.168.2.1*)

       At the command line type:
       ```